 For general questions relating to classes and teaching, please contact Heather Cole, the Head of Special Collections Instruction.

-Please fill out this form to request a class session.
+Please fill out this form to request a class session in the Hay.

 Hay Library staff collaborate with faculty at Brown and other universities to provide hands-on, in-depth and interactive introductions to using primary sources, as well as semester-long opportunities for research and engagement.
 We often hear that Hay visits are the highlights of the semester!